How do I keep my website hosting secure?

-One thing you can do if you are using website software that can be extended with plugins, is to install a security plugin.
+If you are using website software that can be extended with plugins, you could install a security plugin.
 Recommend ones might be referenced in official documentation and include the following.

-If you have a VPS then the security of the server is reliant on you.
-We are able to perform basic security optimisations on request as part of Server management.
-Although this may not be enough to prevent a persistent attacker from compromising the server (depending on what is installed and running on the server).
+If you have a VPS or Dedicated Server then the security of the server is largely reliant on you.
+We are able to administer security updates to the operating system and perform basic security optimisations on request as part of Server Management.
+This may not be enough to prevent a persistent attacker from compromising the server, depending on what is installed.

 If you have any queries on the security of your site, please let us know via support ticket